jm2489/NCAE_CyberGames_Prep/docs/initial-access.md

     3. Copy contents of [shrek.service](../shrek.service) to `/etc/systemd/system/shrek.service`.
     4. `systemctl daemon-reload`
     5. `systemctl enable --now shrek`
+    * Shrek will monitor the logged in users and print obnoxious messages if anyone who shouldn't be logged in is.

 8. Check for bad processes and connections.
     1. `ps aux`